koma-8128/txteditor/README.md

-txteditor.exe is a dedicated text editor for this environment.
-1.Add the necessary code to the designated area.
+txteditor.exe is a dedicated text editor for this environment.\n 1.Add the necessary code to the designated area.
 Note: The programming language used is C#.
 2.Click RUN to test it.
 You may use any filename as long as it is easy to identify.